Carolyn Stait

 Commodore Carolyn Jane Stait, CBE (born 14 April 1957) is a retired senior officer of the Royal Navy.
 From 2004 to 2007, she was the first woman to command a Naval Base in Britain.
-As Commander of HMNB Clyde in Scotland, the home of the UK's nuclear deterrent at the Faslane Naval Base, Stait was the first woman to be selectively promoted to the rank of commodore in direct competition with male officers: with the exception of Princess Anne, who was made appointed the rank of admiral and Chief Commandant for Women in the Royal Navy in 2012, no woman held a higher rank in the Royal Navy until 2015.
+As Commander of HMNB Clyde in Scotland, the home of the UK's nuclear deterrent at the Faslane Naval Base, Stait was the first woman to be selectively promoted to the rank of commodore in direct competition with male officers; with the exception of Princess Anne, who was appointed to the honorary rank of admiral and Chief Commandant for Women in the Royal Navy in 2012, no woman held a higher rank in the Royal Navy until 2015.

 Early life and education

 Stait was born in Birmingham, the daughter of physicist Harold Stait and Kathleen (née Hooper).
 She attended King Edward VI Camp Hill School for Girls, leaving in 1975 with four A Levels.
 She joined the Royal Navy intending to use the career as a route into the diplomatic service, later embracing a lifetime naval career instead.
 In interviews during 2004 Stait said that she had a boyfriend who worked as an independent travel writer.